Early Investment, a Lifetime of Returns: Articulating the Value of Early Childhood Investments in Virginia

 To support lawmakers and advocates, we offer research and evaluation, data and analyses, presentations, testimony, agenda development, and more.

-We empower states with rigorous evidence to implement effective and equitable policies that ensure all children thrive from the start.
+We aim to accelerate states’ implementation of evidence-based policies that help all children thrive from the start.

 Who We Are